ihab-boudargham/MERN-NOTE-APP--Cookies-/README.md

         }, []);

 3. We created 2 folders:
-4. Componenets: Note.tsx, html for the note, useing the interface: interface NoteProps {
+4. Componenets: Note.tsx, html for the note, using the interface: interface NoteProps {
     note: NoteModel;
     }